mzaiss/MRTwin_pulseq/README_HOME.md

  not yet supported
 ```

-If not already installed you also need pypulseq, numpy, scipy and matplotlib.
+If not already installed you also need pypulseq, torchkbnufft, numpy, scipy and matplotlib.

 The can be installed with
 ```
 pip install pypulseq==1.3.1.post1
+pip install torchkbnufft==1.3.0
 pip install numpy
 pip install scipy
 pip install matplotlib